mjmanley/PredictiveModeling/using_pm_service.md

 The modeling methods available on the SPSS Modeler modeling palette enable you to derive new information from your data and to develop predictive models.
-Each method has certain strengths and is best suited for particular types of problems.
+Each method has certain strengths and is best suited for particular types of machine learning problems.
 {: .shortdesc}

 For details